 These figures stress the importance of early diagnosis and treatment for the best possible outlook.

 NSCLC can progress quickly, although not as quickly as SCLC.
-The speed of its spread can depend on several factors, including the type and stage of the cancer.
-Your ethnicity and how you respond to treatment can also affect its progression.
+How fast the cancer spreads can depend on several factors, including the type and stage of the cancer.